-There’s an expression in medicine that I’ve always loved.
+There’s an expression in plastic surgery used by nang mui han quoc that I’ve always loved.
 It is, “To cure sometimes, relieve often and comfort always.”
 This simple adage is as grounding as it is inspirational.

 As I sit by my sister’s bedside following a twelve hour, complex surgery, I have an even greater appreciation for the importance of comfort for both her and me.
 Like many family members, it’s difficult to see a loved one in pain, and it leaves us feeling helpless.